Metric definition of quasiconformality and exceptional sets: Introduction

-Our main result, Theorem \ref{theorem:main}, is a further generalization of the results of Gehring, Heinonen--Koskela, and Kallunki--Koskela.
-Roughly speaking, it states that sets that are ``negligible for extremal distance" in some weak sense are exceptional for the definition of quasiconformality.
+Our main result, Theorem \ref{theorem:main}, is a further generalization of above results and allows for a much larger class of exceptional sets than sets of $\sigma$-finite Hausdorff $(n-1)$-measure.
+Namely, sets that are ``negligible for extremal distances" in some weak sense are exceptional for the definition of quasiconformality.
 We introduce some terminology before stating the result.